New Goodness-of-Fit Tests for Time Series Models: Abstract

-Omnibus portmanteau tests, for detecting simultaneous linear and nonlinear dependence structures in time series, are proposed.
-The tests are based on combining the autocorrelation function of the conditional residuals, the autocorrelation function of the conditional square residuals, and the cross-correlation function between the conditional residuals and their squares.
-The quasi-maximum likelihood estimate is used to derive the asymptotic distribution as a chi-squared distributions under a general class of time series models including \ARMA, \ARCH and other linear and nonlinear models.
-The simulation results show that the proposed tests successfully control the Type I error probability and tend to be more powerful than other tests in many cases.
-The efficacy of the proposed tests is demonstrated through the analysis of Facebook Inc., daily log-returns.
-3mm Key Words: Autocorrelation; cross-correlation; log-returns; portmanteau test statistic; nonlinearity.
+This article proposes omnibus portmanteau tests for contrasting adequacy of time series models.
+The test statistics are based on combining the autocorrelation function of the conditional residuals, the autocorrelation function of the conditional squared residuals, and the cross-correlation function between these residuals and their squares.
+The maximum likelihood estimator is used to derive the asymptotic distribution of the proposed test statistics under a general class of time series models, including ARMA, GARCH, and other nonlinear structures.
+An extensive Monte Carlo simulation study shows that the proposed tests successfully control the type I error probability and tend to have more power than other competitor tests in many scenarios.
+Two applications to a set of weekly stock returns for $92$ companies from the S\&P 500 demonstrate the practical use of the proposed tests.